 - Publish the classes of information they make routinely available

 - Tell the public how to access the information, and what it might cost

-Scottish Canals has adopted the Model Publication Scheme 2015, produced by the Scottish Information Commissioner who has approved this scheme until 31 May 2019.
+Scottish Canals has adopted the Model Publication Scheme (updated November 2018), produced by the Scottish Information Commissioner.

 Please note that some information may legally be withheld to protect various interests.

 If you request personal information regarding yourself, the request will be considered under the Data Protection Act 2018.

 The purpose of our publication scheme is to let you know what information is readily available from us.
 By readily available we mean that the information can be obtained from us on request.